poissonconsulting/bisonpictools/paper/paper.md

 # Acknowledgements

 This work was funded by Alberta Environment and Protected Areas.
-We thank Troy Hegel, Joe Thorley and John Boulanger for senior review.
+We thank Troy Hegel, Joe Thorley, and John Boulanger for senior review.

 # References